-The West Oregon Electric Cooperative Board of Directors meets the 4th Tuesday of each month @ 7 pm in the WOEC boardroom at 652 Rose Ave, Vernonia, OR, 97064.
+The West Oregon Electric Cooperative Board of Directors meet the 4th Tuesday of each month @ 7 pm in the WOEC boardroom at 652 Rose Ave, Vernonia, OR, 97064.

-Jim Buxton, District 3 – Serving Vernonia & Keasey
+Jim Buxton, Board Vice President, District 3 – Serving Vernonia & Keasey

 Jim Buxton brings a wide variety of experience that benefits the West Oregon Broad of Directors.
 He is currently the WOEC Board Vice President.
 Jim served in the Oregon National Guard and worked in electronics at Tektronix, Inc. for 13 years before resigning to own and operate a sawmill.
 Later, Jim was the Mechanic at Vernonia Auto Parts Saw Shop, wrote software for and operated computer numeric control machines, was a Purchaser and a Bookkeeper for a steel fabrication company and the Upper Nehalem Watershed Council, as well as Computer Technician for the Vernonia School District.

 Jim believes in and supports the cooperative enterprise.
 He wants lower rates in the future in part by retiring debt now.
 “Rates are only a part of the equation, service is another.”
 Since moving to the Vernonia area in 1966, Jim has considered himself a WOEC watcher, attending monthly board meetings, discussing issues with managers and board members and keeping co-op members informed by writing letters to the Editor and articles in the local newspapers.
 Jim was instrumental in opening board meetings to members and adding bylaws requiring WOEC to create a budget and a savings fund for storm damage.

 Jim is currently retired and has four children, seven grandchildren and two great-grandchildren.
 He and his wife Cici live on Keasey Road.